 Acts of Everyday Kindness

 Acts of everyday kindness are all around us.
 They can come in the form of a kind word, a helping hand, a nod of appreciation, an encouraging smile, a story, a wave, a letter, a gentle caution, a friendly visit or a meal shared.
-We could think of each one of these acts of everyday kindness as the touch of an angel.
+We could think of each one of these acts of everyday kindness as a messenger of hope.

-While the kindnesses that people show us, and that we show others, may not take literal flight on fluttering wings, they can bestow a powerful blessing on the recipient.
+The kindnesses that people show us, and that we show others, can bestow a powerful blessing on the recipient.

-When a smile, a kind word or a helping hand arrives at the right time and in the right form, it can feel like an angelic gift to the one who receives it.
+When a smile, a kind word or a helping hand arrives at the right time and in the right form, it can feel like a gift of hope to the one who receives it.

-And it is not only the recipient who may feel that an angel has made a visit.
-The giver too experiences the glow of their impulse towards caring and generosity.
-It Angel_2012_120x140_F79is as if in thinking and acting out of kindness to another, we bestow something of the intended gift upon ourselves.
-In this way, even if the recipient does not choose to ta
+It’s as if in thinking and acting out of kindness to another, we bestow something of the intended gift upon ourselves.
+In this way, even if the recipient does not choose to take up the intended kindness (perhaps with good reason), a true kindness is never wasted.

-Angels—the strengths of everyday kindness is a set of cards for thinking and talking about the myriad of ways we give and receive.
-Not only the big, earth-shattering—and rather rare—moments of good fortune , but all the tiny, everyday ways in which our lives are enriched by our connections with others and with the natural world.
+Everyday Strengths is a set of cards for thinking and talking about the myriad ways we give and receive.
+Not only the big, earth-shattering—and rather rare—moments of good fortune, but all the tiny, everyday ways in which our lives are enriched by our connections with others and with the natural world.

 Author: Karen Bedford